 How Does Light Language Work?

-When light language is spoken, the most important aspect of it is the vibration of each word that’s pronounced.
-These vibrations affect the cells in the body by calibrating them back to their natural harmonic state through something called resonance.
-Resonance is when an object takes on the stronger vibration of a neighbouring object.
-This is how tuning forks work, but with light language, the vocal cords of the person speaking becomes the only instrument needed.
+When light language is spoken, the most important aspect of it is the vibration of each word pronounced.
+These vibrations affect the cells in the body by calibrating them back into their perfect harmonic state through something called resonance.
+The cells in the body take on, or become, the vibrations of the words spoken.

-So in a way, it is a form of communication where the speaker talks to the body using sound frequencies.
-The speaker acts as an antenna and picks up on different frequencies in the environment, consolidates all the information and then translates it through her physical body.
-The information is delivered in different forms of light language that is perceivable by the average human being.
+So in a way, light language is a form of communication where the speaker talks to the body using sound frequencies.
+The speaker acts as a radio antenna, picking up on different frequencies in the environment, consolidates that information, translates it and then expresses it through her physical body.
+The information is communicated through different forms of light language that is physically perceivable by the human sensory system.

 The Different Forms of Light Language

 There are different forms of light language.
-I will talk about the ones that are most familiar to me:
+I will highlight the ones that are most familiar to me:

 - Spoken Light Language: using vocal cords to produce sound frequencies in word form or tones to alter energy.

-- Signing Light Language: using hand movements to alter energy in the physical space.
-This is very effective in holographic energy work.
-It can also be combined with spoken light language.
+- Signing Light Language: using hand movements to alter energy in a physical space.
+This is often used in holographic energy work and can be combined with spoken light language.

 - Somatic Light Language: using body movements and postures to alter one’s energy.
-Yoga postures would be an example, as well as dancing, such as “shaking medicine”.
+Yoga postures and mudras would be an example.
+As well, dancing such as “shaking medicine”.

 Where Does Light Language Come From?

-Since light language is our body’s way of translating frequencies perceived, the more accurate question is “where are these frequencies coming from?”
+Since light language is our body’s way of translating and expressing frequencies, the more accurate question is “where are these frequencies coming from?”
 The simple answer to that question is… everywhere!

-Most people are probably looking for a more precise answer, like a specific place or thing where it emanates from.
-The problem with that is we can only label what we have discovered and know about.
-In reality, frequencies exists everywhere in the ethers, and at this time, we don’t have the capacity to identify and perceive all that is out there.
+Most people are probably looking for a more precise answer, like a specific place it is emanating from.
+The problem with this is we can only label what we have discovered and know about.
+In reality, frequencies exists everywhere around us, and at this time, we just don’t have the capacity to identify and perceive all that is out there.